Which Celebrities Live In The Cotswolds? (& Where?)

 In November 2024, Ellen and her wife – former Arrested Development star Portia de Rossi – swapped out the luxuries of LA life for the bucolic comforts of the Cotswolds.
 While they initially planned for their British bolthole to be a part-time residence where they would stay for three or four months a year, the re-election of Donald Trump prompted a permanent move to the region.

 Setting up home in Kitesbridge Farm – a sprawling Cotswolds estate then worth £15 million – the celebrity couple gave the historic home a mass makeover, upping the value to £22.5 million.
-Set in the village of Swinbrook in Oxfordshire, the estate soon fell out of favour with the stars when they realised there wasn’t enough space to accomodate Portia’s horses year-round.
+Set in the village of Swinbrook in Oxfordshire, the estate soon fell out of favour with the stars when they realised there wasn’t enough space to accommodate Portia’s horses year-round.
 Moving 30 minutes down the road, the comedian and her wife swapped out their farmhouse for a more modern hilltop mansion.
 Spanning around 10,000 sqft, the mansion is said to be complete with its very own infinity pool, theatre, gym and steam room.

 Princess Anne